ucsc/site-slugstrong/returning-to-campus/create-workplace-plan.md

 _Pending approval to return_

-**Step 2:** Units approved to move forward will complete a worksite plan [LINK] and complete mitigations.
+**Step 2:** Units approved to move forward will complete a [worksite plan](/assets/images/worksite-plan.pdf) and complete mitigations.

 _Pending approval of worksite plan_